-Of course it’s fun look at our pictures, just like it’s fun to binge-watch our favorite TV shows.
+Of course, it’s fun to look at our pictures, just like it’s fun to binge-watch our favorite TV shows.

 But looking at our favorite pictures could be a whole lot more.

-What if I told told you that looking at pictures could actually improve your health?
+What if I told you that looking at pictures could actually improve your health?

 Let me explain.

 The average person is a stressed person.
 If you’re anything like me, you don’t *quite* feel fulfilled and complete in your life.
 You’re not miserable, but you aren’t flipping cartwheels with glee either.

 Every day our social calendars are usually full of dinners, lunches, coffees, excursions, and diversions.
 And the information overload we all experience day in and day out can be quite overwhelming.